254Labs/awesome-bambdas/README.md

 # Contributing
 We welcome contributions to this library of Bambdas.
 Do you have an idea for a new filter, or how to improve an existing filter?
 Then please go ahead and open a pull request!
 Before you do, though, please take the time to read our [contributing guidelines](CONTRIBUTING.md).

+All credits to the contributors of the project can be found at [CONTRIBUTORS.txt](CONTRIBUTORS.txt).

 If you have any question or suggestion about this project, do not hesitate to create/open a new [discussion](https://github.com/genuinemoses/awesome-bambdas/discussions) on GitHub.